 In addition, a large number of studies have shown that death rate among the addicts is much lower.
 In fact, it is almost one-third of what would be in the absence of Methadone therapy.

-Therefore, you can consider Methadone the king of opiate therapy.
-This is if you think about the current situation.
-It is enjoying a sort of a monopoly right now.
+Therefore, one can consider Methadone the king of opiate therapy as it is enjoying a sort of a monopoly right now.

 A number of reasons could possibly be behind the relapse.
-First, you have an easy access to it.
-Next, it does not cost you a fortune to purchase the pills.
-Finally, you do not have to inject it.
-It comes in the form of pills which you can take by mouth.
+First, users have an easy access to it.
+Next, it does not cost a fortune to purchase the pills.
+Finally, they do not have to inject it.
+It comes in the form of pills which one can take by mouth.

-Apart from these, many people consider it as a very safe medication.
-The reason being its categorization under Schedule II.
-Note that a Schedule II drug has to go through less stringent regulatory procedures for its use.
-This is in comparison to Schedule I drugs of which heroin is a typical example.
+Apart from these, many people consider it as a very safe medication, the reason being its categorization under Schedule II.
+Note that a Schedule II drug has to go through less stringent regulatory procedures for its use in comparison to Schedule I drugs of which heroin is a typical example.

 Does the risk of Methadone relapse poses a significant threat to the addicts?
 Strangely enough, not many studies have attempted to determine this.
 In fact, we cannot expect any conclusive result on this issue anytime soon.

-There are some measures that may help you detect Methadone relapse at an early stage.
+There are some measures that may help to detect Methadone relapse at an early stage.
 Note that none of these signs can confirm the case.
-Nevertheless, watch for the following signs in your loved ones.
+Nevertheless, watch for the following signs in the loved ones.